-- 583. Council submitted that proposed roads are not known and the environmental impacts uncertain.
+583. Council submitted that proposed roads are not known and the environmental impacts uncertain.
 This theme is picked up in several places in the Council's submissions concerning traffic.
-For example: 329 - "315 The Council's concern is that the EES, taking in the additional material and considerations now proposed, sets up such a wider range of options and possible outcomes which have been assessed at such varying levels of detail, that it is not possible to understand what an approval of an EES would mean in terms of traffic and roads within and outside the Project area.
+For example:329 of options and possible outcomes which have been assessed at such varying levels of detail, that it is not possible to understand what an approval of an EES would mean in terms of traffic and roads within and outside the Project area.